TEEDLab/CluEval/README.md

     in author name disambiguation.
 Scientometrics, 120(2), 661-681.

 ## How to run files
 1. Download two files: 'CluEval.py' and 'metrics.py'.
-Make sure that two files are in the same directory <br />
+Make sure that they are located in the same directory <br />
 2. Run 'CluEval.py' file <br />
 3. You can also use sample input files provided in the sample_data folder